VidishJoshi/Minesweeper-in-C/README.md

 ## Features

 * Minesweeper written in C
-* Menu driven and attractive and catchy GUI
+* Menu driven attractive and catchy GUI
 * Login and Signup system for existing and new players
 * Point system for all player
 * Track of mines left